COVID-19 (coronavirus) – Frequently Asked Questions (FAQs)

 A: Prior to each visit, the visitor must:

-- Pass active screening every time they are on the premises of or enter the home, and also attest that they are not experiencing any of the typical and atypical symptoms of COVID-19.
+- Pass active screening every time they are on the premises of or enter the home.
 They should not be allowed to visit if they do not pass the screening

 - The visitor will comply with the home’s infection and prevention control protocols (IPAC), including proper use of masks.

-- Visitors should use a mask at all times if the visit is outdoors.
+- Visitors should use a mask which covers their face at all times if the visit is outdoors.
 If the visit is indoors, a surgical/procedure mask is required.
-Visitors are responsible for bringing their own masks. b)
+Visitors are responsible for bringing their own masks.

 - Education on all required protocols will be provided by the home.